KyleNeece/KyleNeece.github.io/content/DND/1_UVM  2024-2025 Session Notes/Session 1.md

 - Otto's patron (the weapon) took control of him, and gave him immense powers
 - Monty fought the Raven Queen in a dream, lost horridly
 - Matt regained control
-- Ludwig pulled gun on Monty and
+- Ludwig pulled gun on Monty and threatened him
 - Everyone is aquatinted now
 - Monkey knows about Chuck's childhood in the feywild
 - Monty knows about Otto's patron